 Most of the members bring enough for the week and make arrangements to get more at a later time.
 Thursday night rehearsal is open for all parents, friends, and alumni.
 This is another opportunity to visit band members, bring them more clothes, and observe what the band has accomplished throughout the week.

 Instruments are provided for each member.
 If you need an instrument for the audition, you may sign it out upon arrival for registration.
 Anyone wishing to use their own personal instrument during the season may do so with the understanding that any repair costs incurred will be your own responsibility.
 Uniforms are also provided; however, you are responsible for purchasing full-length white socks and white marching band shoes and WHITE gloves.
 Guard members should purchase black shoes.
-All shoes and gloves should be purchased well in advance of Band Camp, since the first game is on September 12.
+All shoes and gloves should be purchased well in advance of Band Camp, since the first performance on September 17.

 Everyone involved with the Marching Band must be enrolled in the course MU125.
 This course is listed in the scheduling booklet under Music Department.
 Section 001 is worth one credit and section 011 is worth zero credits.
 Only students registered for 15 or more credits will be allowed to sign up for section 011.
 Registration may be done prior to auditions.
 You are advised to schedule the course now, despite any uncertainties.
 The course can be easily dropped from your schedule if the audition is not successful.